 Knowing what happens to debts after death can help you feel more prepared and even alleviate some your concerns.
-To put your mind at ease, we’ve got answers to some of the most common questions about inherited debt.
+To put your mind at ease, we’ve got answers to some of the most common questions about debt after death.

-While some debts, like federal student loans, essentially go away when you die, not all forms of debt are handled this way.
+While some debts, like federal student loans, essentially go away when you die, most forms of debt are not handled this way.
 That doesn’t mean your loved ones will need to dip into their personal finances to cover your debts.
 Instead, the estate executor will take care of any outstanding debts using the money and property you left behind.

 After you die, your creditors have a right to file a claim against your estate for the money you owe.
 That money would come out of your estate, along with any other expenses like funeral or burial costs, if you left behind enough money or property to cover them.
 Then, the remaining funds are released to your heirs according to the instructions in your will.

 If you didn’t leave behind any money or property or your debts are worth more than your assets, any remaining balance on your debts goes into default.
-But as long as you were the only name on the account and did not have a co-signer, your loved ones won’t have to pay your outstanding debts.
+But as long as you were the only name on the account and did not have a co-signer or joint borrower, your loved ones won’t have to pay your outstanding debts.

 However, if two or more people owned the account, your co-signer or joint borrower is now on the hook for the balance.
 For example, if you shared a credit card with your partner, it becomes your partner’s responsibility after your death.